Azraelx0/SEC335/Week3/LOLBins.md

 Footnotes: ADS means Alternate Data Streams.
 Advisory references reference both sources as they both have the same binaries.

+#### Questions:
+Which LOLBin appears in both advisories?
+- All of these binaries appear in both advisories

+Why do state-sponsored actors prefer LOLBins over custom malware?
+- Easier to evade defenses like AV/EDRs
+- Minimal forensic evidence
+- Easier to blend in with typical activity
+- They don't have to spend time developing their own tools

+What is the "living off the land" naming convention based on?
+- It comes from the concept of using resources that you already have access to

 ### Task 2: Discovery and Reconnaissance LOLBin Execution
 ### Task 3: Execution, Download, and Defense Evasion LOLBin Execution